camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Removing a Multi-Instance Marker

 If the target activity is not a multi-instance activity, it is sufficient to have an instruction for the inner activity.
 During migration, the multi-instance variables `nrOfInstances`, `nrOfActiveInstances` and `nrOfCompletedInstances` are removed.
 The number of inner activity instances is preserved.
 That means, if there are two out of five active instances before migration, then there are going to be two instances of the target activity after migration.
 In addition, their `loopCounter` and collection element variables are kept.

+## Asynchronous Continuations

+When an asynchronous continuation is active, i.e. the corresponding job has not been completed by the job executor yet, it is represented in the form of a *transition instance*.
+For example, this is the case when job execution failed and an incident has been created.
+For transition instances the mapping instructions apply just like for activity instances.
+That means, when there is an instruction from activity `userTask` to activity `newUserTask`, all transition instances that represent an asynchronous continuation before or after `userTask` are migrated to `newUserTask`.
+In order for this to succeed, the target activity must be asynchronous as well.

+{{< note title="Limitation with asyncAfter" class="warning" >}}
+  When migrating a transition instance that represents an asynchronous continuation *after* an activity, migration is only successful if the following limitations hold:

+  * If the source activity has no outgoing sequence flow, the target activity must not have more than one outgoing sequence flow
+  * If the source activity has an outgoing sequence flow, the target activity must have an outgoing sequence flow with the same ID or must not have more than one outgoing sequence flow
+{{< /note >}}

 # Operational Semantics